-The circuit breaker is ending…now what?
+Phase 2 (Heightened Alert) is ending… now what?
 A counsellor shares six mental health strategies to manage stress and improve your outlook

-As we emerge from our circuit breaker cocoon and recalibrate to ‘new normal’ it is likely that you are experiencing a myriad of emotions.
+As we emerge from our Phase 2 HA cocoon and re-recalibrate to ‘new normal’ it’s likely that you’re experiencing a myriad of emotions.
 There may be moments of sadness, anxiety, frustration, excitement, and joy as you re-connect.
-Taking care of your mental health will stand you in good stead for a smooth Phase 1 transition.
-In this article school counsellor Claire Holmes offers 6 Mental Health tips and accompanying strategies to help you deal with change.
+Taking care of your mental health will stand you in good stead for a smooth transition.
+In this article, school counsellor Claire Holmes offers 6 mental health tips and accompanying strategies to help you deal with change.

 1. Listen to your body